geneweb/geneweb/etc/README.txt

   https://framalistes.org/sympa/subscribe/geneweb

-Please specify the version number above, the system you use (Unix, Windows, Mac) and if possible the commit number shown when positionning the mouse over the version number on the welcome page.
+Please specify the version number above, the system you use (Unix, Windows, Mac) and if possible the commit number shown when positioning the mouse over the version number on the welcome page.